yczhou001/yczhou001.github.io/_pages/about.md

 Hello, I am currently pursuing a Ph.D. in computer science at the State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC), University of Macau, under the supervision of Prof. [Jianbing Shen](https://scholar.google.com/citations?user=_Q3NTToAAAAJ&hl=en).
 Concurrently, I am working under the guidance of Prof. [Yu Cheng](https://ych133.github.io/) from the Chinese University of Hong Kong.
 I completed my master's degree from Fudan University, supervised by Prof. [Wenqiang Zhang](http://www.fudanroilab.com/2021/07/01/WenqiangZhang.html).
 Throughout my academic journey, I have been fortunate to collaborate with Dr. [Xiubo Geng](https://xiubo0211.github.io/) from Microsoft, Prof. [Guodong Long](https://guodonglong.github.io/) from the University of Technology Sydney, and Dr. [Tao Shen](https://scholar.google.com/citations?user=SegyX9AAAAAJ&hl=en) from Oracle.

-My research centers on **Machine Learning**, **Natural Language Processing**, and **Vision and Language**.
-The overarching goal of my work is to advance machine intelligence to serve humanity and assist in exploring the world together.
-My research pursuits have involved the analysis, training, medical applications, and forward-looking of Large Language Models.
-Additionally, I am engaged in research on video generation leveraging large language models, aiming to enhance their understanding and generation capabilities within our visual world.
+My research centers on **Machine Learning**, **Large Language Models**, and **Vision and Language**.
+The overarching goal of my work is to advance machine intelligence to serve humanity.
+My research pursuits have involved the analysis of LLMs and their applications in healthcare and visual generation.
 I am always open for research discussions and collaborations.